PDXDevCampJuly/michael/python/dice/tiffany_review.md

 nit: I wouldn't name my functions text_blank, as it implies it's a test function – to test the functionality of your code. check_input would be better, or check_stage.

 You have some sparse comments on some functions, but not a lot of comments within the functions themselves explaining what you're doing.
 Please get in the habit of commenting more :D Your future coworkers and your current instructor will thank you.

-### You Pass your Intro Python section
-though, spoilers, you would have passed with Distinction if you had thoroughly commented your code.
 ```

----
+## "You Pass your Intro Python section."
+... though, spoilers, you would have passed with Distinction if you had thoroughly commented your code.

-## Action Post review:
+### Action Post review:
 Implemented all suggestions.